616.1When do you need a consultative examination?

 We pay for necessary consultative examinations.

-Your treating source will be the preferred source to perform the consultative examination.
-However, we may use a medical source other than your treating source in certain situations.
+Your medical source will be the preferred source to perform the consultative examination.
+However, we may use a different medical source other than your medical source in certain situations.
 In some situations, we pay travel expenses relating to a medical examination required in connection with a disability determination.

 If you refuse a consultative examination without good cause, we make a decision based only on the evidence in your file.